avrland/PoolTracker/README.md

 # PoolTracker
 Pool occupancy stats scrapper.
 This script puts the number of people present at the pool with datetime to database.
-Data is fetched every full and half hour.
+Data is fetched every 15 minutes.
 Datetime is fixed UTC+1.

 1. Clone repo.
 2. Insert your mysql config to db_config_example.json, rename it to db_config.json.